 The program consists of three varied work rotations, with on and off the job training and other developmental activities.
 The first rotation is based in Canberra.
 A regional rotation may be offered later in the program for those looking for a specific challenge.

 Graduates are employed as an APS4.
 On completion of the program they are advanced to an APS4-5.

 Interested in applying?
 Check out the Defence Graduate Opportunities website.

 The ICT Cadetship Program targets university students who have completed their first year (full-time equivalent) of an undergraduate degree in ICT, or an undergraduate degree with an ICT major.
 A cadetship is an exciting opportunity for students who are interested in working in ICT to learn technical skills and theories, as well as gain a formal qualification and valuable workplace experience.

 Cadets are employed in Defence at the base of the Australian Public Service (APS) 2 level and work a minimum of 2 days per week.
 The remainder of their time is dedicated towards their university study, which should take a minimum of 18 months and a maximum of 3 years to complete.
 Cadets also receive a generous study academic allowance to support their University costs.

 On completion of the program, cadets are permanently engaged at the APS4-5 level.

-For more information or for details on how to apply, check out the ICT Entry Level website.
+For more information or for details on how to apply, check out the Other Entry Options on the Graduates website.